Gov. Abbott Says No Mask Mandate In Texas Schools As Districts Announce COVID-19 Prevention Plans

 Because of this, Irving ISD says any students who have to quarantine this fall, staff will work with to make sure they have proper materials at home to continue learning.

-“We will have plans in place, should a child next year have to be quarantined,” said Dr. Nicole Mansell, Irving ISD Chief of communications.READ MORE: Texas Republicans File House Bill Calling For Audit Of 2020 Election Amid Debate Over Election Integrity Bills
+“We will have plans in place, should a child next year have to be quarantined,” said Dr. Nicole Mansell, Irving ISD Chief of communications.READ MORE: Motorcyclist Dies In Crash After Running Red Light, 2 Others Injured Frisco Police Say

 Their guidance for students includes using numerous entrances, three feet of distancing in classes, and notifying all potential close contacts of those who test positive for Covid-19.